SamuelRahwa/Time-Series-and-Neural-Network-Modeling-for-Stock-Prices/README.md

 # Repository Structure

 ```
-├── Presentation                                   <- Both sourced externally and generated from code
+├── Presentation                                   <- PDF version of project presentation
 ├── Modeling                                       <- Narrative documentations of my analysis in Jupyter notebooks
+├── Images                                         <- Both sourced externally and generated from code
 ├── Data                                           <- Both sourced externally and generated from code
 └── README.md                                      <- The top-level README for reviewers of this project
 ```